Azure-Samples/AzureStackHCI/README.md

 Welcome to the SDN training resources repository.
 Explore and download the materials for your self-paced, self-directed SDN training.
 These resources are updated regularly.
 If you've downloaded a training resource before, be sure to check back here often to download the latest version.

 > [!NOTE]
 > This repo is internally managed, and outside contributions aren't permitted.
-For any questions or feedback, reach out to the SDN training team <!--add email alias-->.
+For any questions or feedback, reach out to [sdn_feedback@microsoft.com](mailto:sdn_feedback@microsoft.com).

 ## About SDN training resources